ooni/ooni.org/content/about/data-policy.md

 We openly publish all OONI measurements in machine-readable format, so that they can more easily be accessed, used, and integrated into other systems.

-To enable researchers and data scientists to make use of OONI data, we have created an [OONI API](https://api.ooni.io/) for downloading the raw measurements in JSON format.
-For batch consumption of OONI data, we have created a system that enables third parties to set-up their own instance of the [OONI PostgreSQL Metadb](https://github.com/ooni/sysadmin/blob/master/docs/metadb-sharing.md).
-The whole
+To enable researchers and data scientists to make use of OONI data, we offer [several methods for accessing, downloading, and analyzing](https://ooni.org/data/) the data.
-OONI dataset can also be fetched from the [ooni-data Amazon S3 bucket](https://ooni.org/post/mining-ooni-data).

 To enable human rights defenders, journalists, and the general public to access and use OONI data, we have built [OONI Explorer](https://explorer.ooni.org/): a web platform that includes